Azure/azure-sphere-samples/Samples/I2C/I2C_LSM6DS3_HighLevelApp/README.md

-## Sample: I2C_LSM6DS3_HighLevelApp
+---
+page_type: sample
+languages:
+- c
+products:
+- azure
+- azure-sphere
+name: Azure Sphere – I2C
+urlFragment: I2C
+extendedZipContent:
+- path: HardwareDefinitions
+  target: HardwareDefinitions
+- path: .clang-format
+  target: .clang-format
+- path: BUILD_INSTRUCTIONS.md
+  target: BUILD_INSTRUCTIONS.md
+- path: Samples/SECURITY.md
+  target: SECURITY.md
+- path: Samples/troubleshooting.md
+  target: troubleshooting.md
+description: "Demonstrates how to use the I2C (Inter-Integrated Circuit) interface with Azure Sphere in a high-level application."
+---

+# Sample: I2C high-level app

-This sample C application demonstrates how to use [I2C with Azure Sphere](https://docs.microsoft.com/azure-sphere/app-development/i2c) in a high-level application.
+This sample demonstrates how to use [I2C with Azure Sphere](https://docs.microsoft.com/azure-sphere/app-development/i2c) in a high-level application.
 The sample displays data from an ST LSM6DS3 accelerometer connected to an MT3620 development board through I2C (Inter-Integrated Circuit).
 The accelerometer data is retrieved every second, by calling the [Applibs I2C APIs](https://docs.microsoft.com/azure-sphere/reference/applibs-reference/applibs-i2c/i2c-overview), and then displayed by calling [Log_Debug](https://docs.microsoft.com/azure-sphere/reference/applibs-reference/applibs-log/function-log-debug).

 To run the sample using the Avnet MT3620 Starter Kit and the on-device LSM6DSO accelerometer, see [Changes required to use the Avnet MT3620 Starter Kit and its built-in LSM6SDO accelerometer](#changes-required-to-use-the-avnet-mt3620-starter-kit-and-its-built-in-lsm6sdo-accelerometer).